oroinc/documentation/backend/entities/config-entities/configure-entity-config-attribute.rst

 Add Settings to entity_config.yml
 ---------------------------------

-To illustrate how metadata can be added to an entity, add the following YAML file (this file must be located in ``[BundleName]/Resources/config/oro/entity_config.yml``):
+To illustrate how you can add metadata to an entity, add the following YAML file (this file must be located in ``[BundleName]/Resources/config/oro/entity_config.yml``):

 .. code-block:: yaml